 Code enforcement is responsible for enforcing codes which address public health and safety issues, including regulations related to rubbish, garbage, specific nuisances, removal of vegetation, zoning, housing, dangerous buildings, and inoperable and unlicensed vehicles on private property.
 Enforcement actions are taken both proactively and in response to requests for action received from citizens.

 How do I notify the city of a possible code violation?

-The best way to report a potential code violation is to complete a Covington Connects report online.
-Alternatively, you can come in person to city hall to speak with an employee and make a request for action, call the Code Enforcement Office at (253) 480-2448 and leave your information so the officer can call you back, or mail in a letter or printable form.
+The best way to report a potential code violation is to complete a Covington Connects report online or at the bottom of this page.
+Alternatively, you can come in person to city hall to speak with an employee and make a request for action at (253)480-2400.

 The request is then logged with a case number and your request will be investigated as soon as possible by the code enforcement officer and prioritized by seriousness of the complaint.
 Life/Safety issues take priority over nuisance complaints.
 All complaints are investigated to see if a violation of State, County or City Ordinances are violated.

 What types of complaints does the code enforcement officer investigate?